odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

    .. image:: media/Chile18.png
       :align: center
+	  :alt: Identification transaction for invoice and Status update.

    There are several internal status in the SII before you get Acceptance or Rejection, in